-Outcome elements (3): (a) ability to design a component to meet desired needs, (b) ability to design a system to meet desired needs and (c) ability to design a process to meet desired needs.
+Outcome elements (3): (a) ability to design a component to meet desired needs, (b) ability to design a system to meet desired needs and (c) ability to design a process to meet desired needs

-Outcome attributes (12): AE graduates can:
+Outcome attributes (12): ME graduates can:

-- 3c-1 Develop a flow chart of the design process - 3c-2 Define "real world" problems in practical (engineering) terms - 3c-3 Investigate and evaluate prior or related solutions for the need they are trying to address - 3c-4 Develop constraints and criteria for evaluation - 3c-5 Develop and analyze alternative solutions - 3c-6 Choose the "best solution" considering the trade-offs between the various solutions

-- 3c-7 Develop final performance specifications - 3c-8 Communicate the results of their design orally as well as writing (sell their design) - 3c-9 Build a prototype and demonstrate that it meets performance specifications - 3c-10 List and discuss several possible reasons for deviations between predicted and measured design performance - 3c-11 Choose the most likely reason for deviation between predicted and measured design performance and justify the choice
+- 3c-1 Develop a flow chart of the design process - 3c-2 Define "real world" problems in practical (engineering) terms - 3c-3 Investigate and evaluate prior or related solutions for the need they are trying to address - 3c-4 Develop constraints and criteria for evaluation - 3c-5 Develop and analyze alternative solutions - 3c-6 Choose the "best solution" considering the trade-offs between the various solutions - 3c-7 Develop final performance specifications - 3c-8 Communicate the results of their design orally as well as writing (sell their design) - 3c-9 Build a prototype and demonstrate that it meets performance specifications - 3c-10 List and discuss several possible reasons for deviations between predicted and measured design performance - 3c-11 Choose the most likely reason for deviation between predicted and measured design performance and justify the choice

-Course activities related to outcome 3c: Students: (a) discuss engineering design in class (4 weeks, 8 lectures), (b) perform 2 hands-on design projects and submit detailed design reports, (c) present the results of their projects (design briefings), (d) are tested on design concepts in their final exam.
+Course activities related to outcome 3c: Design forms a very significant part of the course in terms of lectures, homework, projects, and exams.
+In particular, E10 students (a) discuss engineering design in class (4 weeks, 8 lectures), (b) perform 2 hands-on design projects and submit detailed design reports, (c) present the results of their projects (design briefings), (d) are tested on design concepts in their final exam.